Prathamm-sahu/metaverse/README.md

 Creating an Internal Package in Turbo Repo
+a.
+Create a folder
+b.
+Initialize that folder with dependencies and do the baisc steps normally.
+c.
+After that you have to follow bellow steps.
 Ref - https://turbo.build/repo/docs/crafting-your-repository/creating-an-internal-package
 1. when you create a new package in packages folder to use it you have to configure 3 things
   a. you have to write exports in package.json